geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 ObservationIDs have the format `observation-<country>-<postalCode>-<gardenNum>-<observationNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

-ObservationNums start at 401 for each Garden.
+ObservationNums start at 4001 and are incremented chapter-wide.

 The country and postal code fields are taken from the Planting associated with this Observation.